 EDITOR’S NOTE – comment from Heathrow rap meeting: we should be more explicit about whether e.g. buffering is required at the NE, or whether this is left to the underlying transport protocol.

-A.1.8 Error detection
+B.1.8 Error detection

 The X3 architecture and message protocol shall support error detection (ie in case of data loss) specifically only across the interface in question.

-A.1.9 Redundancy
+B.1.9 Redundancy

 The X3 architecture and message protocol shall support both 1 to 1 and 1 to 2 end point configurations (ie for redundancy).

-A.1.10 Correlation
+B.1.10 Correlation

 The X3 protocol shall provide information necessary to allow correlation at the MF for information provided over HI2 and HI3.

-A.1.11 Mediation into HI2 / HI3
+B.1.11 Mediation into HI2 / HI3

 The X3 protocol shall provide information necessary to allow correlation at the MF to comply with the requirements of both the HI2 and HI3 interfaces, where applicable – at a minimum the packet-switched parts of TS 33.108 / 128 and TS 102 232 family

-A.2 Security requirements
+B.2 Security requirements

-A.2.1 Authentication & Authorisation
+B.2.1 Authentication & Authorisation

 The X3 architecture and message exchange technique shall provide authentication and authorisation of end points.

-A.2.2 Accounting / Audit
+B.2.2 Accounting / Audit

 The X3 architecture and message exchange technique shall provide Accounting & Auditing.

-A.2.3 Integrity Protection
+B.2.3 Integrity Protection

 The X3 message exchange technique shall provide integrity protection for all messages exchanged between nodes in the X3 architecture.
 Use of Integrity protection shall be mandatory.

-A.2.4 Confidentiality Protection
+B.2.4 Confidentiality Protection

 The X3 message exchange technique shall provide confidentiality protection for all messages exchanged between nodes in the X3 architecture.

-A.2.5 Replay Protection
+B.2.5 Replay Protection

 The X3 message exchange technique shall provide replay protection for all messages exchanged between nodes in the X3 architecture.

-A.2.6 Standalone interface
+B.2.6 Standalone interface